 Once the tube damage has been found, check your tire for damage as well.
 Use the valve stem to align the tube so you can find the same location on the tire.
 Look for any embedded objects in the outside tread.
 Then carefully feel and look inside the tire, making your way slowly around the tire.
 If you have taken the tire completely off the rim, turn the tire inside out and do a full visual inspection.
 If you find any cuts, squeeze the ends of the length of the cut to push apart the rubber and look for anything embedded in the tire.
 Remove any foreign debris.

-Repair: Most commercial patching kits contain everything you need to create an effective patch in the field, including step-by-step instructions.
-However, patching a tube should be considered an emergency repair.
-For maximum reliability and safety, replace a patched tube as soon as possible.
+Repairing your tube: Most commercial patching kits contain everything you need to create an effective patch in the field, including step-by-step instructions.
+Repairing your tube includes the following typical steps:

 - Find the damaged area.